Home

 You probably already know all about those.
 And you're still in pain and looking for answers.

-The usual answers are true, but aren't the actual cause.
+The usual answers are sort of true, but aren't the -actual- cause.

-Your body is totally able to perform repetitive motion, with poor ergonomics, while overload the tendon.
+Your body is q00% capable of performing repetitive motion, with poor ergonomics, while overloading the tendon.
 All at the same time, even.

 So, what causes Tendonitis pain and problem?